Lisa Regan, C.V.T.

 Originally from Cleveland, Ohio, I moved to Athens, Georgia, shortly after high school where I began a two-year training program to become a Registered Veterinary Technician.
 While completing my training, I worked in a small animal private practice before joining the staff of the Small Animal Critical Care Department at the University of Georgia Veterinary Teaching Hospital, where I spent four years after graduation.
 Being an emergency and critical care technician is physically and emotionally challenging work, characterized by long, irregular hours and many heartbreaking cases.
 I wouldn’t trade the experience for anything.
 Through the demands of the job, I greatly expanded my medical knowledge, honed my nursing skills, and increased my self-confidence as a veterinary medical professional.

 My husband, who shares my passion for oncology, received his D.V.M. from the University of Georgia.
-He was accepted at > Colorado State University for a residency/Ph.D. program in tumor immunology, so in June of 2011, we packed up our four > cats, two dogs and two snakes and made the three day journey by car from Georgia to Colorado.
-We immediately felt at > home in Big Sky country and can’t imagine a better place to live. > > As an FACC oncology nurse, I have the opportunity to help make such a difference every day.
-It is recalling my > father-in-law’s tribute to his oncology team that encourages me to devote myself to delivering the highest quality care > possible to each and every patient so that, when the family leaves our hospital, they can say that our care and concern > “made all the difference” in their cancer journey.
+He was accepted at Colorado State University for a residency/Ph.D. program in tumor immunology, so in June of 2011, we packed up our four cats, two dogs and two snakes and made the three day journey by car from Georgia to Colorado.
+We immediately felt at home in Big Sky country and can’t imagine a better place to live.

+As an FACC oncology technician, I have the opportunity to help make such a difference every day.
+It is recalling my father-in-law’s tribute to his oncology team that encourages me to devote myself to delivering the highest quality care possible to each and every patient so that, when the family leaves our hospital, they can say that our care and concern “made all the difference” in their cancer journey.